SuperStarKang/Minishell/README.md

+# Minishell
-This is my shell program, imitating the bash shell.
+This is mu shell program, imitating the bash shell in C language.